Hoengseong County: Symbols

+Environment

+The terrain is the Charyeong Mountain Range (車嶺山脈), which branches off from Odaesan of the Taebaek Mountain Range, and extends southwest through the eastern part of the county, and is surrounded by high mountains in the east, south, and north, and the west is a gentle slope.

+To the north are Suri Peak (960m), Balgyosan (髮校山, 998m), Taeui Mountain (台議山, 675m), and Oeum Mountain (五音山, 930m), and to the east are Unmusan (雲霧山, 980m), Bongbok Mountain (鳳腹山, 1,022m), Taegi Mountain (泰岐山, 1,261m), Cheongtaesan (靑太山, 1,180m), and Sajasan (獅子山, 1,120m).
+To the south, it is surrounded by Maehwasan (梅花山, 1,084m), Chiaksan (雉岳山, 1,288m), Hyangnobong (香爐峰, 1,043m), Namtaebong (南台峰, 1,182m), Baehyangsan (拜向山, 808m), and Satgatbong (1,030m), and to the west, Seongjibong (聖地峰, 791m).
+The characteristic of the mountains within the county is that all the mountains except Bongboksan border the county, forming a circular shape surrounding the county area.

 Climate

 Hoengseong has a monsoon-influenced humid continental climate (Köppen: Dwa) with cold, dry winters and hot, rainy summers.
 The climate reflects the location of the mountainous inland area of southwest.
 There is a wide seasonal difference in temperature.
 The highest temperature ever recorded in Hoengseong-gun was 37.0 °C on August 7, 1990 and the lowest was −29.8 °C on December 31, 1927, and it was one of the five coldest temperatures ever recorded in Korea.

 Population

 Hongseong's decline of population is the biggest matter among the county's residents and officers.
 The staggering decline has forced the educational system to close small schools (less than ten students per school) to close.
 Hoengseong county has established incentives for enrolling in the schools.

 Korean beef

 Han-u, or Korean beef, from Hoengseong is widely sold and famous in South Korea.
 The clean environment of the region makes it possible to rear high-quality Korean beef.
 The muscles of the cattle are built up through labour in the fields.
 Beef sets are delivered to department stores in Seoul and other metropolitan cities.
 Nowadays, improvements to transportation infrastructure have helped reduce the cost.
 The county began a strategic marketing campaign in 1995 to brand itself as the origin of the highest quality beef in Korea.